 - Fishing in this country park is controlled by Tonbridge & District Angling & Fish Preservation Society.
 Day tickets are available from the bailiff at Barden Lake.

-- Dogs are allowed in accordance with the Dog Control Orders, there are dog waste bins.
+- Dogs are allowed in accordance with the Public Space Protection Orders, there are dog waste bins.

 - Fires including barbeques